alfanjauhari/alfanjauhari.com/src/content/blog/elden-ring-and-my-engineering-way.md

 ---
 title: Elden Ring and My Engineering Ways
 description: Elden ring was one of the best game i ever played.
-And it actually changed my perspective about engineering and i didn't expect that came from games
+And it actually changed my perspective about engineering and i didn't expect that came from games.
 tag: Thoughts
 date: 2024-10-25
 ---